On This Page

 - 2017 – A$9888 per session (A$412 per credit point)

 - 2018 – A$9888 per session (A$412 per credit point)

 The UTS Study Abroad 18 (18 UTS credit points, usually 3 UTS subjects*) tuition fee for 18 credit points is:

 - 2017 – A$7416 per session (A$412 per credit point)

 - Students enrolled in the UTS Study Abroad Program and the UTS Study Abroad 18 Program who undertake subjects or credit points in addition to the number listed above will incur an additional fee per credit point of enrolment.
-Tuition fees above the limits will be charged at A$412 per credit point in 2017.
+Tuition fees above the limits will be charged at A$412 per credit point in 2017 and 2018.